nicehash/excavator/amd/README.md

 Otherwise:

     Failed to load phymem.
-    Please disable driver signature enforcement and run miner as administrator.
+    Please run miner as administrator if you are using AMD cards.

 ## Supported Algorithms